lucianourgal/centralize-portraits/README.md

 # centralize-portraits
- - Centralize all pictures in choosed folder by using face recognition and image cropping<br>
+ - Centralize all portrait pictures in choosed folder by using face recognition (face-recognition.js) and image cropping (Jimp library)<br>
  - The main point of this project is when you have a folder with lots of uncentralized portraits and wants to generate new centralized pictures from it<br>

  # Used links for this project